lokeshpara/Basic-python/Homework2/README.md

 ## Author

-[Lokesh Para]
+Lokesh Para

 ## Assignment Context

-This code is part of the Data Visualization course assignment, focusing on creating simple scatter plots using Matplotlib and analyzing feature relationships in the Iris dataset.
+This code is part of the Data Visualization course assignment for Spring 2025, focusing on creating simple scatter plots using Matplotlib and analyzing feature relationships in the Iris dataset.
+The assignment demonstrates the use of Python's data visualization libraries to explore and understand relationships in multivariate datasets.